npHavens/ss-dog-demo/README.md

 ### State management
 - If the project got any bigger I would likely use context API or Redux to avoid prop-drilling.
 Also, no state is currently persisted on browser refresh.
 I would use some remote state store library or localStorage if that was a requirement

+### Loading State
+- I only had time for a basic "loading" component.
+I would make custom one or use a library to create a better loading UX
 ### Shared Component Library
 - For a large production client I would use something like StoryBook for reuseable components
 ### Linting